Model creation is asynchronous process. This means than when explicitly invoking

 After model is created, you can use ModelJob.get_model to get newly created model.

-import datarobot as dr model = dr.ModelJob.get_model(project=project.id, model_job_id=model_job_id)
+import datarobot as dr model = dr.ModelJob.get_model(project_id=project.id, model_job_id=model_job_id)

-If you just want to get created model after getting ModelJob id, you can use wait_for_async_model_creation function.
-It will poll for status of model creation process until it’s finished, and then will return newly created model.
+If you just want to get the created model after getting the ModelJob id, you can use the wait_for_async_model_creation function.
+It will poll for the status of the model creation process until it’s finished, and then will return the newly created model.
 Note the differences below between datetime partitioned projects and non-datetime-partitioned projects.